andronicus-kim/andronicus-kim/README.md

 Android Engineer based in Nairobi, Kenya.

-- A Strong believer in autonomy, collaboration and cross-pollination for high performing teams
+- Strong believer in autonomy, collaboration and cross-pollination for high performing teams
 - Currently transforming business environments through Android Apps from the comfort of my home
 - In my free time, I contribute to open source projects and catch up with the latest in the Android ecosystem.